 However, if you are shopping for the perfect digital planner app keep reading this quick review (and watch the video!) to get an idea about the positive and negative points of this note-taking app for planners.

 1. Notability Interface

-The first great thing about notability is its very simple interface.
+The first great thing about Notability is its very simple interface.

-When you first start the app you get interactive instructions which will guide through all the app features.
+When you first start the app you get interactive instructions that will guide you through all the app features.

 2. Notability Features For Digital Planner

-If I’m planning with an undated planner, I might want to simply duplicate a weekly or monthly page to carry one using the planner for as long as I want.
+If I’m planning with an undated planner, I might want to simply duplicate a weekly or monthly page to carry on using the planner for as long as I want.

-To duplicate a page you must tap on a page then copy the page.
+To duplicate a page you must tap on a page and then copy the page.
 Then you must tap again and click on paste.

 Seems like unnecessary extra steps when the rest of the app is so simple.